flutter/website/src/docs/development/ui/animations/tutorial.md

 {{site.alert.secondary}}
   <h4 class="no_toc">What's the point?</h4>

-  * How to use the AnimatedWidget helper class (instead of `addListener()` and `setState()`) to create a widget that animates.
+  * How to use the [AnimatedWidget][] helper class (instead of `addListener()` and `setState()`) to create a widget that animates.
-  * Use AnimatedWidget to create a widget that performs a reusable animation.
+  * Use `AnimatedWidget` to create a widget that performs a reusable animation.
     To separate the transition from the widget, use an [AnimatedBuilder.](#refactoring-with-animatedbuilder)
-  * Examples of AnimatedWidgets in the Flutter API: AnimatedBuilder, AnimatedModal&shy;Barrier, DecoratedBox&shy;Transition, FadeTransition, Positioned&shy;Transition, Relative&shy;Positioned&shy;Transition,
+  * Examples of `AnimatedWidget`s in the Flutter API: AnimatedBuilder, AnimatedModal&shy;Barrier, DecoratedBox&shy;Transition, FadeTransition,
+    Positioned&shy;Transition, Relative&shy;Positioned&shy;Transition,
     RotationTransition, ScaleTransition, SizeTransition, SlideTransition.
 {{site.alert.end}}

-The AnimatedWidget class allows you to separate out the widget code from the animation code in the `setState()` call.
-AnimatedWidget doesn't need to maintain a State object to hold the animation.
+The `AnimatedWidget` class allows you to separate out the widget code from the animation code in the `setState()` call. `AnimatedWidget` doesn't need to maintain a State object to hold the animation.

-In the refactored example below, LogoApp now derives from AnimatedWidget instead of StatefulWidget.
-AnimatedWidget uses the current value of the animation when drawing itself.
+In the refactored example below, LogoApp now derives from `AnimatedWidget` instead of `StatefulWidget`. `AnimatedWidget` uses the current value of the animation when drawing itself.
 The LogoApp still manages the AnimationController and the Tween.